Aditya-Johorey/4-joint-robot-manipulator-design-and-simulation/README.md

   - Derived symbolically for mapping joint velocities to end-effector velocities.
   - Includes intermediate Jacobians for **center of mass tracking** (2D case).

+**All works are present in detail in the Project Report and Matlab Files in the repository.**

 ---

 ## ⚡ Dynamics